 How to set up TGC 2019 will depend on the simulator that you’re using.

-If you’re using the SkyTrak, you’ll first need the SkyTrak Launch Monitor with the Game-Improvement Plan or above.
-You’ll also need to make a one-time or annual purchase of the software through the SkyTrak store.
+If you’re using the SkyTrak or SkyTrak+, you’ll need the Essential Plan and you’ll need to make an annual subscription purchase of the software through the SkyTrak store.

 If you’re using Uneekor, the ES Tour Plus, ProTee, or some other simulator, make your purchase here and follow the instructions on the page.